noble-assets/orbiter/docs/controllers.md

 The Hyperlane controller is the specific implementation of the controller interface designed to handle Hyperlane transfers.
 A Hyperlane transfer is defined by the [`HypAttributes`](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/controller/forwarding/v1/hyperlane.proto#L12-L48) type, which is one of the concrete implementations of the forwarding attributes interface.
-Below is reported the proto implementation of the attributes:
+The corresponding Protobuf implementation can be seen here:

 ```protobuf
 message HypAttributes {